Engineered Hardwood Flooring

-Find the best, top-quality engineered wood flooring from All American Flooring's wide selection of premium brands.
+Find the best, top-quality engineered hardwood flooring from All American Flooring's wide selection of premium brands.

 How to Buy Engineered Wood Flooring

-Engineered wood flooring a strong and highly durable hybrid of different layered materials that’s been specifically designed to outperform its natural counterpart.
+Engineered wood flooring is a strong and highly durable hybrid of different layered materials specifically designed to outperform its natural counterpart.

-Essentially, engineered wood is made up of 3 to 12 layers of ply—folded layers of laminated materials.
+Essentially, the material is made up of 3 to 12 layers of ply—folded layers of laminated materials.
 The ply is layered, glued and pressed together under a layer of genuine wood.
-Additionally, aside from being a great alternative to natural wood flooring, engineered wood is also a more affordable option.
+Apart from being a great alternative to natural wood flooring, it is also an affordable option.

-Engineered wood flooring is a highly durable flooring option, that has been constructed with layers of wood and minerals, positioned in different directions.
-Because engineered wood flooring is man-made, its construction is purposefully made.
+Engineered hardwood is a highly durable flooring option.
+It is constructed with layers of wood and minerals, positioned in different directions.
+Because the material is artificial, its construction is purposefully made.

-Although engineered hardwood flooring is able to take in moisture better as compared to solid hardwood, it is not waterproof.
-Its laminate can be explained as moderately water-resistant because once waters get soaked in the floorboards, the surface will start to swell up.
+Although engineered hardwood flooring can take in moisture better compared to solid hardwood, it is not waterproof.
+Its laminate is moderately water-resistant because once water gets soaked in the floorboards, the surface will start to swell up.

-If you’re looking into using engineered wood in areas exposed to a lot of moisture, it is important to take note that this type of flooring is not designed to be used in excessively wet areas like bathrooms and kitchens.
+It is important to note that engineered hardwood flooring is not designed for use in excessively wet areas like bathrooms and kitchens.

-- Engineered wood is value for money.
-Despite being expensive—but still cheaper than natural wood—it lasts long can be of substantial resale value.
+- Engineered wood gives value for money.
+Despite being expensive—but still cheaper than natural wood—it lasts long and has substantial resale value.

-- Unlike solid hardwood, engineered wood can be installed in most grade levels of the home due to its protective moisture barrier.
+- Unlike solid hardwood, you can install the material in most grade levels of the home due to its protective moisture barrier.

 - Its natural wood top layer gives the engineered an authentic, natural feel.

-- It is easy to retouch unlike other floor types such as tiles, vinyl plank or other floor types.
-Just simply sand over the scratches or small punctures brand new.
+- Unlike other floor types such as tiles, vinyl plank, or laminates, it is easy to retouch.
+Sand over the scratches or small punctures to make the material brands new.

-- Engineered wood floorboards can be installed as a floating floor with gluing or nailing down the subfloor.
+- You can install engineered wood floorboards as floating floors, gluing or nailing down the subfloor.

-- Despite being able to be retouched, it can only be sanded for a limited amount because of the thinness of the top later.
+- You can only sand the material for limited times because of the thinness of the top later.

-- With how fragile the veneer layer is, you might need to get a professional to do the sanding.
+- With the fragility of the veneer layer, you might need to get a professional to do the sanding.